How to grow your small business: Don't be afraid to spend money early (2026)

 - Aug 28, 2022

-Are you a small business owner or freelancer who think you can't afford to invest in your business?
+Are you a small business owner or freelancer who thinks you can't afford to invest in your business right now?
 You might be wrong!
-Spending money on your business is a key ingredient to growth, and even small amounts of money can get you further.
-Here are four reasons why you should stop being afraid of spending money and put those funds (even small ones) to work for you, just like I've done.
+Spending money on your business is one of the key ingredients to growth, and even small amounts can get you further than you think.
+Here are four reasons why you should stop being afraid to spend money and put those funds to work for you, just like I've done.

-If someone had suggested in 2022 that I could pay a freelancer to complete specific tasks for me, I would definitely say: No, I can't afford that now.
-My mindset was that it was best to keep the expenses in my business as low as possible, as that would mean more for me!
-But I've changed my ways, and here's why:
+If someone had suggested in 2022 that I should pay a freelancer to complete tasks for me, I would have said no immediately.
+My mindset back then was that keeping business expenses as low as possible was the smart move, because lower costs meant more money for me.
+But I've since changed my ways completely, and here's why.

 Psst: Check out my blog post on goal setting for creatives!
 I've found a way that really works for me, and I hope it can work for you too!

 This picture was generated using my favourite A.I – Ideogram.
-A very affordable alternative to Midjourney.
+A very affordable alternative to Midjourney, and you can try it for free!

 2. Hire experts to help you with tasks that you don't know how to do or don't have time for